TutsGhost/win10_Improve-Guide/Guide.md

 		Now the steps to activate the script:
 		1. Right Click Windows Menu -> Select PowerShell Prompt (Admin) OR Select Command Prompt (Admin)
 		2. Now you can decide between a script running the install prompts or a script running without any.
-		3. type in or paste for no installs: "iex(New-Object Net.WebClient).DownloadString('https://git.io/Jkc16')"
+		3. type in or paste for no installs:
+		  `iex(New-Object Net.WebClient).DownloadString('https://git.io/Jkc16')`
-		4. type in or paste for installs: "iex((New-Object System.Net.WebClient).DownloadString('https://git.io/JkZwQ'))"
+		4. type in or paste for installs:
+		  `iex((New-Object System.Net.WebClient).DownloadString('https://git.io/JkZwQ'))`
 		5. now it will run the scripts and do the stuff mentioned above.

-- Programs you should consider downloading
+#### Programs you should consider downloading

-Important is that nobody said you have, to have them all but some might seem usefull to you, i will mark the ones i deem as important with (*)
+> Important is that nobody said you have, to have them all but some might seem usefull to you, i will mark the ones i deem as important with (*)

-*   ~ [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) => this is a program that gathers information on some of the main devices of your system, its very handy if you want to look up your Hardware specs (your BIOS can be lied at, CPU-Z is actually good at for example detecting fake hardware)
+- [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) → this is a program that gathers information on some of the main devices of your system, its very handy if you want to look up your Hardware specs (your BIOS can be lied at, CPU-Z is actually good at for example detecting fake hardware)
-*  ~ [KeepassXC](https://keepassxc.org/download) => must have password manager, don't argue with me, you need it!
+- [KeepassXC](https://keepassxc.org/download) → must have password manager, don't argue with me, you need it!
-*  ~ [Notepad++](https://notepad-plus-plus.org/downloads/) or [Sublime Text](https://www.sublimetext.com/3) => both are great text editors!
+- [Notepad++](https://notepad-plus-plus.org/downloads/) or [Sublime Text](https://www.sublimetext.com/3) → both are great text editors!
-*  ~ [Geek Uninstaller](https://geekuninstaller.com/download) => great tool to COMPLETELY get rid of a program, this tool will even delete the registry entries
+- [Geek Uninstaller](https://geekuninstaller.com/download) → great tool to COMPLETELY get rid of a program, this tool will even delete the registry entries
-*  ~ [Firefox](https://www.mozilla.org/en-US/firefox/download/thanks/) or [Brave Browser](https://laptop-updates.brave.com/latest/winx64) => both are great browsers to surf the web on. (stay away from Chrome, Opera and Microsoft Edge!!)
+- [Firefox](https://www.mozilla.org/en-US/firefox/download/thanks/) or [Brave Browser](https://laptop-updates.brave.com/latest/winx64) → both are great browsers to surf the web on. (stay away from Chrome, Opera and Microsoft Edge!!)
-*  ~ [Prime95](https://www.mersenne.org/download/] => Prime95 has been a popular choice for stress / torture testing a CPU since its introduction, especially with overclockers and system builders
+- [Prime95](https://www.mersenne.org/download/) → Prime95 has been a popular choice for stress / torture testing a CPU since its introduction, especially with overclockers and system builders
-*  ~ [Autoruns](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) => manage your executables that launch with windows automatically and more for example the explorer context menu
+- [Autoruns](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) → manage your executables that launch with windows automatically and more for example the explorer context menu
-   ~ [ImageGlass](https://imageglass.org/download) => one of my favourite image viewing tools ~ [TeraCopy](https://www.codesector.com/downloads) => copy your files faster and more securely, this tool is great if you work a lot with files
+- [ImageGlass](https://imageglass.org/download) → one of my favourite image viewing tools
+- [TeraCopy](https://www.codesector.com/downloads) → copy your files faster and more securely, this tool is great if you work a lot with files
-   ~ [LinkShellExtension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html#contact) => move your game files around without breaking the game
+- [LinkShellExtension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html#contact) → move your game files around without breaking the game
-   ~ [Avidemux](https://sourceforge.net/projects/avidemux/files/latest/download?nowrap) => a free video editor to cut, filter, and encode projects (that simple)
+- [Avidemux](https://sourceforge.net/projects/avidemux/files/latest/download?nowrap) → a free video editor to cut, filter, and encode projects (that simple)
-   ~ [OpenShot Video Editor](https://www.openshot.org/download/) => it is what it says, a convenient video editor ~ [Audacity](https://www.audacityteam.org/download/) => Audacity is an easy-to-use, multi-track audio editor and recorder for Windows, macOS, GNU/Linux and other operating systems
+- [OpenShot Video Editor](https://www.openshot.org/download/) → it is what it says, a convenient video editor
+- [Audacity](https://www.audacityteam.org/download/) → Audacity is an easy-to-use, multi-track audio editor and recorder for Windows, macOS, GNU/Linux and other operating systems
-   ~ [OBS Studio]https://obsproject.com/download) or [Streamlabs](https://streamlabs.com/slobs/download) => if you want to record or stream anything on your PC
+- [OBS Studio](https://obsproject.com/download) or [Streamlabs](https://streamlabs.com/slobs/download) → if you want to record or stream anything on your PC
-   ~ [NZXT Cam](https://www.nzxt.com/downloads) => manage your game times and also get a nice looking overlay to look at your CPU and GPU temps etc
+- [NZXT Cam](https://www.nzxt.com/downloads) → manage your game times and also get a nice looking overlay to look at your CPU and GPU temps etc
-   ~ [Mumble](https://www.mumble.info/downloads/) => this is basically teamspeak but with a far better audio quality and more privacy oriented
+- [Mumble](https://www.mumble.info/downloads/) → this is basically teamspeak but with a far better audio quality and more privacy oriented
-   ~ [Ninite](https://ninite.com/) => quickly set up your pc by choosing what programms you want to have installed and get them automatically installed with Ninite
+- [Ninite](https://ninite.com/) → quickly set up your pc by choosing what programms you want to have installed and get them automatically installed with Ninite
-   ~ [OCCT](https://www.ocbase.com/) => popular all-in-one stability check & stress test tool
+- [OCCT](https://www.ocbase.com/) → popular all-in-one stability check & stress test tool
-   ~ [Total Commander](https://www.ghisler.com/ddownload.htm) or [Multi Commander](http://multicommander.com/downloads) => ein Shareware- Dateimanager für Windows / Ersetzt den File Explorer von Windows
+- [Total Commander](https://www.ghisler.com/ddownload.htm) or [Multi Commander](http://multicommander.com/downloads) → a Shareware- Filemanager for Windows; replaces the file explorer from Windows
-   ~ [Process Hacker](https://processhacker.sourceforge.io/downloads.php) => A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware (in short: a more detailed Task Manager)
+- [Process Hacker](https://processhacker.sourceforge.io/downloads.php) → A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware (in short: a more detailed Task Manager)
-   ~ [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm/releases) => this tool lets you idle steam games for the trading cards
+- [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm/releases) → this tool lets you idle steam games for the trading cards
-   ~ [RPCS3](https://rpcs3.net/download) => RPCS3 is a Sony PlayStation 3 emulator and debugger, play PS3 games on your PC
+- [RPCS3](https://rpcs3.net/download) → RPCS3 is a Sony PlayStation 3 emulator and debugger, play PS3 games on your PC
-   ~ [Gameranger](https://www.gameranger.com/download/) => play old multiplayer games once again with your friends (most servers are down on old games, this tool fixes this problem)
+- [Gameranger](https://www.gameranger.com/download/) → play old multiplayer games once again with your friends (most servers are down on old games, this tool fixes this problem)
-   ~ [Parsec Gaming](https://builds.parsecgaming.com/package/parsec-windows.exe) => play local games online with your friends
+- [Parsec Gaming](https://builds.parsecgaming.com/package/parsec-windows.exe) → play local games online with your friends

 - Check the system for integrity

-   ~ You may want to check your system for integrity issues(especially after updates), run the following in cmd (you can either find it here: "C:\WINDOWS\system32\cmd.exe" or if you type in "cmd" in the search bar on windows):
+   - You may want to check your system for integrity issues(especially after updates), run the following in cmd (you can either find it here: "C:\WINDOWS\system32\cmd.exe" or if you type in "cmd" in the search bar on windows):
-		~ sfc /scannow
+		- sfc /scannow
-		~ dism /Online /Cleanup-Image /AnalyzeComponentStore /StartComponentCleanup /ResetBase ~ dism /Online /Cleanup-Image /ScanHealth
+		- dism /Online /Cleanup-Image /AnalyzeComponentStore /StartComponentCleanup /ResetBase
+		- dism /Online /Cleanup-Image /ScanHealth
-		~ dism /Online /Cleanup-Image /RestoreHealth
+		- dism /Online /Cleanup-Image /RestoreHealth
 !!Be careful this could remove AntiCheat programms running in the image enviroment, this should be safe for most installs though!!